Home / Career Guides / Physical Therapy (PT) Assistant

 Physical therapy assistant career path

-Teaching or research roles
+Teach or research

 Employment projections